Favourited 143 times

 Wherever your skills lie, we look forward to spending time with you!

-Volunteers will have modest living arrangements in the back portion of the property (near the pine forest and away from the road and farmhouse).
-There is a small trailer with a bed and table, or volunteers are encouraged to tent as well.
+Volunteers will have modest living arrangements in the back portion of the property.
+There is a small trailer with a bed and table that can host two people at a time, and we also have a mini insulated room in the barn complete with running water, beds and armchairs, a television, a mini kitchen space, and more.
+This space can also host multiple volunteers, depending on how the room is arranged.
+Volunteers are more than welcome to tent as well, but it is important that there is a bed available to you no matter what, in case of inclement weather or other situations that may arise.
 We have an outdoor shower and compost toilet, but an indoor restroom is also available.
-Interns will have a toaster, microwave, coffee machine, and utensils at their disposal in a small, insulated community room.
-When there are no guests in the farmhouse, volunteers are welcome to use the hot tub and front fire pit, and spend time in the beautiful, comfortable farmhouse.
+Interns will have a toaster, microwave, coffee machine, utensils, and more at their disposal.
+When there are no guests in the farmhouse, volunteers are welcome to use the hot tub and front fire pit on the property.
 More details (including pictures) will be provided soon as our arrangements develop.

 Limited internet access